WriteThemFirst/approvals-java/README.md

 ---

-**This is a WIP**, we are trying the [RDD](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) approach !
+# Approvals-Java

+Approvals is an lightweight open source assertion/verification library to aid unit testing.
+It alleviates the burden of hand-writing assertions.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-**Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Approvals

-Approvals is an lightweight open source assertion/verification library to aid unit testing.
-It alleviates the burden of hand-writing assertions.
 Instead you call a `verify` method.

 1. The first time `verify` is called, a file is generated with a representation of its argument